M360

 Outcomes and Learnings

 My time working on M360 at Marketer was both challenging and rewarding.
-I’m proud of the improvements we delivered to the platform, the more streamlined experience we created for real estate professionals, and the collaborative, user-centered culture we built as a team.
-It reinforced my commitment to thoughtful, research-informed design and strengthened my ability to deliver meaningful impact in complex product environments.
+I’m proud of the improvements we delivered to the platform, the more streamlined experience we created for real estate professionals and the collaborative, user-centered culture we built as a team.
+It reinforced my commitment to thoughtful, research-informed design and strengthened my ability to deliver impact in complex product environments.

-Working at Marketer taught me invaluable lessons about designing for complex B2B products:
+This project taught me invaluable lessons about designing for complex B2B products:

 • The power of user research in uncovering real problems and validating solutions.